cstrawberry/predictive-universe/docs/paper/glossary.md

 *   **Causality (Postulate 2):** (Section 10.1.1) Defined operationally as the impossibility of constructing paradox-inducing causal loops, which requires the impossibility of controllable, deterministic faster-than-light (FTL) signaling.

+*   **Causal Structure:** (Definition P.8.1) The constraint that event $A$ can causally influence event $B$ if and only if $A$'s predictive information can propagate to $B$ through ND-RID channels with correctable error accumulation.
+Emergent from the finite propagation speed $c$ (Theorem P.8.4 / Theorem 46) and error-correction range of the Golay code structure.

 *   **CC (Consciousness Complexity):** (Definition 30) A quantitative measure of a system’s emergent biasing capability, defined as the **operational norm** of the Probability Modification Map $L_S$: $\mathrm{CC}(S):=\|L_S\|_{\mathrm{op}}$ (Equation 54).
 It bounds the maximum possible deviation from the Born rule (specifically, the Fisher-Rao distance, Definition 33) that the system can induce.
 Bounded by the causality constraint $\mathrm{CC}(S)\le \alpha_{\mathrm{CC,max}} < 0.5$ (Theorem 39).

 *   **Coherence:** (Appendix C) Reliability and stability of predictive correlations and information propagation across the MPU network.
 Requires geometric regularity (Theorem C.2).